Vasudhagnitte/CloudSim-Simulation-of-SJF-ISJF/README.md

 *Number of Hosts:1

+You can also go through the text file on Explanation of Simulation.java code

 For more knowledge and proper understanding of the concept, go through the conferance paper attached with this.